status-im/nimbus-eth2/docs/the_nimbus_book/src/troubleshooting.md

 ## Networking

-A corretly configured network is key to getting good performance - the [networking guide](./networking.md) details everything you need to know!
+A correctly configured network is key to getting good performance - the [networking guide](./networking.md) details everything you need to know!

 ### Low peer count